zhol0777/is-this-good/LUBRICANTS.md

 | Stem            | ✓<sup>1</sup>  | ✓    | ✓    | ✓<sup>2</sup> | X       | X                 | !<sup>4</sup> | 51004                 |
 | Stabilizer Wire | X              | X    | X    | ✓<sup>3</sup> | ✓       | ✓                 | ✓<sup>4</sup> | NLGI G0-G2            |

-<sup>1</sup>: PTFE oils do not provide the same smoothing to housings as greases do, but are still good for when users want to be more conservative/less drastic with their lubrication.
+<sup>1</sup>: PTFE oils do not provide the same dramatic level of smoothing to housings as greases do, but are still good for when users want to be more conservative/less drastic with their lubrication.
 <sup>2</sup>: Grease at this viscosity is known to dull/smoothen/reduce the intensity of the bump on tactile stems.
 Avoid unless you intend on reducing the bump.
 <sup>3</sup>: It can be argued that 205g0 is too thin for stabilizer wires, and will migrate soon with continuous usage.
 Still, this is a preference thing.
 <sup>4</sup>: Products marketed as "GPL 105/205g0" without being manufactured by Chemours/Dupont/Miller Stephenson are likely manufactured with less reputable grease formulations.
 These tend to separate (between grease and oil) faster than genuine Krytox/Tribosys products without good binders.
 This is generally what you get if you've refused to buy lube off of anywhere but Amazon, and didn't end up buying 205g2.
 If you know what you're getting into, and can accept these products for what they are, more power to you.